neayi/mediawiki-extensions-SemanticAPI/README.md

 ### PUT - Write Property Values

 Add or update semantic property values on a page.
+Supports both single and multiple properties in one request.

 **Endpoint**: `PUT /semanticproperty/{title}`